 Online variant and consensus caller, based on streaming and maintaining variant statistics

-in small counters per individual genomic positions, which enables real-time analyzes of
+in small counters per individual genomic positions, which enables real-time analyses of

 unsorted SAM/BAM data.